ca-ros/DataSciencePortfolio/Bike-trips-in-Chicago/README.md

 ## Introduction
 In this project, we carry out exploratory analysis of the Divvy data set by setting out research questions, and then exploring relationship between stations, user behaviors and bike types to answer those questions.

-*The project was completed as a part of Google's Data Analytics Professional Certificate online course on Coursera.*
+*The project was completed as a part of Google's Data Analytics Professional Certificate online course on Coursera and to showcase and develop my skills as a Data Analyst.*

 ## 🚴‍♀️ About the Data
 This data set contains 8 years worth of divvy-bikes trip data from 2013-2021.
 The data is provided by [Divvy bikes](https://divvybikes.com) and wrangled by [Chris](https://www.linkedin.com/in/arthur0418/).